-Thus, regulations were followed but their implementation could be complex (cf. Karahalios et al, 2015), and other factors could nevertheless step in to affect safety.
+Thus, regulations were followed but their implementation could be complex (cf. Karahalios et al, 2015), and other factors could nevertheless emerge to affect safety.
 This is evidenced by the continued occurrence of accidents (see also Tables 1 and 2) despite the adherence to regulations.
-Thus, in terms of risk reduction, regulations by themselves thus need to be contextualized, and arguably studied in the context of other factors such as facilities, for example.
+Thus, in terms of risk reduction, regulations by themselves thus need to be contextualized, and arguably studied in the context of other factors such as, for example, facilities.

 4.2.
 Facilities

-As the port operator immediately quoted notes, “sometimes the accident’s cause is due to problems with the facilities”.
+As the port operator immediately quoted above notes, “sometimes the accident’s cause is due to problems with the facilities”.
 Indeed, “port facilities must be maintained well, since old facilities always have some problems after they have been used for a long time”.
 These facilities could be technical, for example having an effective and up-to-date computer system.
-Both government and port operators related how all procedures were part of a long and complex chain from detailed reports submitted 24 hours before ships arrived detailing their type, size, draught, purpose, to announcing its arrival 20 miles away and being guided by a pilot from 5 miles in, and that such work is now done in Kaohsiung using an iPad to check information before the ship calls or leaves the port, and all the information “will directly send the message to the computer system”.
-Such a system requires up to date and expensive technology.
+Both government and port operators related how all procedures were part of a long and complex chain; from detailed reports submitted 24 hours before ships arrived detailing their type, size, draught, purpose, to announcing its arrival 20 miles away and being guided by a pilot from 5 miles in, and that such work is now done in Kaohsiung using an iPad to check information before the ship calls or leaves the port, and all the information “will directly send the message to the computer system”.
+Such a system requires up-to-date and expensive technology.
 Sometimes, budget constraints were felt to have a direct impact on safety.
-One government official talked at length regarding CCTV equipment: “We would ideally like all the port gates to be equipped with CCTV (close-circuit television).
+One government official talked at length regarding CCTV equipment: “We would ideally like all the port gates to be equipped with CCTV (closed-circuit television).
 However, CCTV could only be installed step by step due to the limited budget”.
 Further, that such CCTV technology was different, as it had been installed over a period of time, and that the limited manpower meant that images had to be spot-checked retrospectively rather than monitored continually.
 This meant that, “some places we might miss.
 For example, people may easily go for fishing.
 It is illegal to fish in the port area.
 Although it is not dangerous if it is just fishing, if people would like to conduct illegal actions, that would be a problem.
 We will collect related data based on past experiences and control these areas more strictly in the future”.
-Here then, not only do facilities affect how port safety can be maintained, but it is also the case that some events may occur but that there may be, as this official noted “some places we might miss”.
+Here then, not only do facilities affect how port safety can be maintained, but it is also the case that some events may occur and that there may be, as this official noted “some places we might miss”.

 Here then, facilities clearly are affected, or were felt to be affected, by budget and resource constraints.
-At the same time, investment is clearly being made in up to date facilities and “expensive” advanced computer systems.
+At the same time, investment is clearly being made in up-to-date facilities and “expensive” advanced computer systems.
 Thus, there is a balance between continually advancing and at the same time still covering all areas of safety and possible risks.
 Thus, although facilities are felt to be key in risk reduction, issues of cost and coverage need to be considered.
 What is more, in the context of regulations and facilities, human factors also were felt to play a key role.

 4.3.
 Human Factors